sicpa-dlab/didcomm-python/README.md

     - Algorithms: EdDSA (with crv=Ed25519), ES256, ES256K
 - Forward protocol is implemented and used by default.
 - DID rotation (`fromPrior` field) is supported.
+- DIDComm has been implemented under the following [Assumptions](https://hackmd.io/i3gLqgHQR2ihVFV5euyhqg)

 ## Examples